pandenaman007/recruitment/Full Stack Developer/README.md

 - Database: You must use either MongoDB or PostgreSQL for data storage.

 ## Bonus Points:
-- Next.js: Implementing Next.js in your solution will earn you bonus points.
+- Next.js: Implementing Next.js in your solution.
 - Authentication: Implementing any form of authentication (e.g., JWT, OAuth, etc.).
 - Dockerization: Dockerize your application.
 - Deployment: Deploy the web application to a hosting platform of your choice.

-## Additional Points:
+## Additional Information:
-While the design of the website is not emphasized as much as functionality and working, feel free to incorporate any additional features or techniques that you think will enhance your solution and showcase your skills effectively.
+- While the design of the website is not emphasized as much as functionality and working, feel free to incorporate any additional features or techniques that you think will enhance your solution and showcase your skills effectively.
+- Feel free to utilize resources such as ChatGPT, GitHub Copilot, online courses, documentation, and other reference materials to assist you in solving the problem statements.
+- However, please note that while using online resources is encouraged, directly copying code from others, including your friends, is considered unethical and not allowed.

 Best of luck with your Full Stack Developer intern test!
 If you have any further questions, please don't hesitate to ask.
 If there are any changes to the test, we will update this document.
 So, please check back regularly.